Talent and Workforce Building

 The Presidential Digital Talent Programme (PDTP) is a Public Private Partnership Internship Programme.
 PDTP targets fresh and qualified ICT graduates and provides a training ground to equip them to be industry leaders and experts in ICT.
 The programme is designed build and entrench ICT capacity within the Kenyan Government to ensure ICT effectiveness and efficiency in service delivery.

-Fresh graduates interested to participate in the programme can make an application.
+Fresh graduates interested to participate in the programme

 SAP Skills for Africa